 |Academic School:||School of Teacher Development|

 |Awarding Institution:||Bishop Grosseteste University|

-You will need to have obtained, or be predicted to obtain, normally an undergraduate honours degree with a minimum of lower second class honours (or equivalent).
+You will need to have obtained, or be predicted to obtain, a good first degree (or equivalent).
 MA in Education Students need to be working in an educational setting

 All prospective students are required to have an interview with the Programme Leader or a member of the academic team before commencing the course (this includes a telephone interview if needed) and all are welcome to arrange a campus visit before enrolment.

 In addition, all students will need to have an Enhanced Disclosure from the Disclosure Barring Service.
 A successful Enhanced Disclosure is required before commencing the course.

 If you have any questions about the entry requirements for this course, please contact our Enquiries team for advice on +44 (0) 1522 583658 or email firstname.lastname@example.org.